sharpliner/sharpliner/README.md

                         }
                     },

-                    // If statements supported almost everywhere
+                    // If statements supported (almost) everywhere
                     If.IsPullRequest
-                        // You can load the script contents from a .ps1 file and inline them into the YAML
+                        // You can load script contents from a .ps1 file and inline them into YAML
-                        // This way you can keep writing scripts with syntax highlighting and IDE support .Step(PowerShell.FromResourceFile("New-Report.ps1", "Create build report")),
+                        // This way you can write scripts with syntax highlighting separately .Step(PowerShell.FromResourceFile("New-Report.ps1", "Create build report")),
                 }
             }